 The Orange County Care Coordination Collaborative for Kids (OCC3 for Kids) is a partnership of more than 30 organizations working to improve systems of care for children with special health care needs.
 Funding to support this partnership is provided by Lucile Packard Foundation for Children’s Health (LPFCH) along with in kind contributions of staff support from those who participate on OCC3 for Kids.
-Established in 2013, OCC3 for Kids has received several rounds of funding from LPFHC, with the most recent award period being January through June 2022.
+Established in 2013, OCC3 for Kids has received multiple rounds of funding from LPFHC, with the most recent supplemental award period being January through July 2022.

 To ensure children and youth in Orange County with special health care needs achieve optimal care for health and wellbeing, and to enhance the quality of life for their families

 To optimize and strengthen care coordination among providers and systems of care

 Most Recent Effort

 During the supplemental award period from January through July 2022, we completed the action plan developed by OCC3 for Kids to address the Whole Child Model (WCM) system issue that the group prioritized: helping parents/caregivers navigate the WCM.
 OCC3 for Kids developed and implemented three strategies to support families with WCM system navigation:

 - Strategy 1: Mapping resources available to support families with navigation of WCM.
 The result from this process was a system mapping document that was meant for internal (OCC3 for Kids) purposes and could be shared as a resource with other professionals supporting WCM families, such as care management teams.

 - Strategy 2: Developing parent/family-facing shared messaging to assist with understanding sources of supports and services.
 The group developed a two-page document to be disseminated widely to families, available in English, Spanish and Vietnamese.